troclaux/notes/javascript.md

 - function-scoped: once a variable is declared inside a function, it is accessible anywhere inside that function
 - hoisted declarations: variables and functions can be used before they are declared
 - immutable strings
-- multiplatform

 ## data types

-- value types: Number, String, Boolean, Null, Undefined
-- reference types: Object, Array and Function

-> [!IMPORTANT]
-> in JavaScript, almost everything is an object
+- primitive types

-- Number: represents both integers and floating-point numbers
+  - `number`: represents both integers and floating-point numbers
-- String
+  - `string`
-- Boolean: `true` or `false`
+  - `boolean`: `true` or `false`
-- Null
+  - `null`
-- Undefined: variable that has been declared but not assigned a value
+  - `undefined`: variable that has been declared but not assigned a value
-- Object: collections of related data and/or functionality
     - arrays are Object
+  - `symbol`
-- Symbol
+  - `bigint`
-- BigInt
+- reference types

-- `typeof`: returns the type of the variable
-- `instanceof`: returns boolean value indicating weather the object is an instance of the specified constructor or class
+  - `object`: collections of related data and/or functionality
+    - arrays and functions are objects in javascript

 ```javascript
 let name = "Alice";     // String